Feeling dead on the inside?

-If nothing’s packed for lunch or your fridge is home to nothing but off milk and mould, you’re going to be eating takeaway.
+If nothing’s packed for lunch or your fridge is home to nothing but off milk and mold, you’re going to be eating takeaway.
 Why is this a bad thing?
-Because most takeaway food is high in sodium, processed, low in nutrients and full of chemicals.
+Because most takeaway food is high in sodium, processed, low in nutrients, and full of chemicals.
 Day in, day out, eating this sort of food will give you love handles nobody loves – and leave you broke at that!

-If you’re time poor, don’t worry.
-There are home delivered, chef prepared meal options available that are clean, lean and often healthier than you can cook for yourself!
+If you’re time-poor, don’t worry.
+There are home-delivered, chef-prepared meal options available that are clean, lean, and often healthier than you can cook for yourself!

 - Choose foods with a short ingredients list